 As per government guidelines we are following the hands, face, space and test guidelines, this does mean we have to restrict access to protect you and your family.

-From Friday 9 April we will be allowing one partner to attend appointments at our Maternity Day Assessment Unit and our Early Pregnancy Assessment Unit.
+From Friday 9 April we will be allowing one partner to attend appointments at our Maternity Day Assessment Unit, Early Pregnancy Assessment Unit and Antenatal clinics.

 Please note that if you are attending for an emergency early pregnancy assessment appointment then the following steps do not apply and no test is required.

 If you would like your partner to attend your appointment with you, please follow the instructions the below:

 1. Nominate ONE person who you wish to accompany you, children cannot be accommodated and will not be permitted to enter.

 2. Check with your nominated person that they have no COVID symptoms, or have been in contact with anyone who have symptoms in the previous 10 days..